0xAX/linux-insides/Booting/README.md

 ## Notation used

-During reading this and other chapters, you may encounter special notation:
+When reading this and other chapters, you may encounter special notation:

 - `CS`, `DS`, `SS`, `CR0`, `CR3`, `CR4`, `EFER` - refer to x86 segment and control registers
 - `0x...` - denotes hexadecimal values
-- `entry_*` and `startup_*` - are common prefixes for early boot symbols
+- `entry_*` and `startup_*` - common prefixes for early boot symbols
 - `setup code` refers to the early part of the Linux kernel which executes preparation to load the kernel code itself into memory
 - `decompressor` refers to the part of the `setup code` that inflates the compressed kernel image into memory